XBT.com Surpasses $3M at Lloyds Auctions, Poised to Be the Largest Crypto Domain Sale Since 2021

 At the Blockworks Digital Assets summit last Thursday, President Donald Trump made a powerful vow, to make America “the undisputed Bitcoin superpower and crypto capital of the world.”

-“We’re witnessing the global legitimisation of Bitcoin—governments are no longer on the sidelines.
+“We’re witnessing the global legitimization of Bitcoin—governments are no longer on the sidelines.
 They're building frameworks, launching crypto tax policies, and even exploring digital currencies of their own,” said Mr. Hames.

 The acronym “XBT” has long served as an alternative Bitcoin symbol in legacy finance systems, including Bloomberg Terminals and select exchanges, giving the domain a unique hybrid appeal to both traditional finance (TradFi) and Web3 players.